-The protocol aims to contribute to addressing the global financial inclusion problem by providing open access to basic financial services:
+The protocol aims to contribute to addressing the global financial inclusion problem by providing open access to basic financial services, which leads to the following benefits:

 - Borrowers, represented by self-employed, micro-businesses, smallholder farmers and the communities of which they are members, are provided with access to fair productive micro-loans to grow their businesses.
-In addition, they receive help and promotion of financial health and good business practices. - Suppliers and buyers that support the development of sustainable local economies have a revenue growth, as well as easier and streamlined agreements with a cooperative instead of with each member individually. - Originators and capital providers in the marketplace benefit from real-world yield generation opportunities on a global scale, and in addition they get a complete transparency of the impact of each unit of capital they invest.
+In addition, they receive help and promotion of financial health and good business practices. - Suppliers and buyers that support the development of sustainable local economies have revenue growth, as well as easier and streamlined agreements with a cooperative instead of with each member individually. - Originators and capital providers in the marketplace benefit from real-world yield generation opportunities on a global scale, and in addition, they get complete transparency of the impact of each unit of capital they invest.